semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/sss-python-lockfiles.md

 Alternatively, your repository may already have a `requirements.txt` file, but you want to generate a fresh and updated version.

-Running the previous command results in the following error:
+However, generating a new `requirements.txt` file and running the previous command may result in the following error:

 ```
 [ERROR] Found pending changes in tracked files.
 Baseline scans runs require a clean git state.